Code-Institute-Submissions/Grahamori-milestoneproject1/README.md

 2. Add JavaScript for a Hamburger menu when used on mobile devices.
 3. Add more Projects and Certifications as career progression changes.
 4. Add a backend source for improved contact form sending options.

+### 🎯 Deployment

+The website will be deployed through Netlify as mentioned in the 'Skeleton' section above.

 ### 🎯 Credits and Thanks